worldflora/wfo-docs/docs/rhakhis/index.md

 #### Specimens

 We only provide the ability to cite specimens if they are available online as an entry in a catalogue or image.
 If you have an image of the specimen and it is unlikely to be put online by the holding institution then you might consider uploading it to [Zenodo](https://zenodo.org/) where it will be given a DOI that you can cite.
 If you only have text you can add it to the comments on the name.

-### Taxonomic Sources

-Each branch of the taxonomy within Rhakhis is supported by some external source.
-We therefore aim to have a Reference in the Taxonomic Source section for each accepted name that links to the authority we use to assert that taxon exists and has those synonyms.
-Ideally this will be a single database reference and/or a single literature reference although this isn't currently enforced by the system.
-An analogy is the linking to external sources for statements of fact in Wikipedia.
-Sometimes this Reference may be at a higher level within the taxonomy than the current taxon e.g. a single Taxonomic Source for a whole genus or family.

-### Nomenclatural References

-All names should have nomenclatural references.
-Eventually they will all have links to the original place of publication but it is appropriate to include any reference here that would be useful for someone researching the nomenclatural aspects of this name.
-These might include links to the authors and type specimens or nomenclatural databases (e.g. [IPNI](https://www.ipni.org/)) that contain such information.
-It would be inappropriate to have links here to simple occurrences of the name such as in a flora or occurrence database like [GBIF](https://www.gbif.org/) unless these were the only known source of the name and would be useful to figure out the place of publication etc.